Independence Day (1996 film): Development

 The Little Colorado River canyon; a World War II training aircraft with a camera mounted on its front navigated through the walls of the canyon and the footage was used as pilot point-of-view shots.

 The film's aliens were designed by production designer Patrick Tatopoulos.
 The actual aliens in the film are diminutive and based on a design Tatopoulos drew when tasked by Emmerich to create an alien that was "both familiar and completely original".
 These creatures wear "bio-mechanical" suits that are based on another design Tatopoulos pitched to Emmerich.
 These suits were 8 ft tall, equipped with 25 tentacles, and purposely designed to show it could not sustain a person inside, so it would not appear to be a "man in a suit".

-Christopher Weaver, founder of video game publisher Bethesda Softworks consulted with the movie's production team, Centropolis Films, and provided scientific collaboration.
+Christopher Weaver, founder of video game publisher Bethesda Softworks, consulted with the movie's production team, Centropolis Films, and provided scientific collaboration.
 Dean Devlin used Weaver as the basis for the film character David Levinson.

 Filming

 Principal photography began on July 28, 1995, in New York City.
 A second unit gathered plate shots and establishing shots of Manhattan, Washington, D.C., an RV community in Flagstaff, Arizona, and the Very Large Array on the Plains of San Agustin, New Mexico.
 The main crew also filmed in nearby Cliffside Park, New Jersey before moving to the former Kaiser Steel mill in Fontana, California to film the post-attack Los Angeles sequences.
 The production then moved to Wendover, Utah, and West Wendover, Nevada, where the deserts doubled for Imperial Valley, and the Wendover Airport doubled for the El Toro and Area 51 exteriors.
 It was here where Pullman filmed his pre-battle speech.
 Immediately before filming the scene, Devlin and Pullman decided to add "Today, we celebrate our Independence Day!" to the end of the speech.
-At the time, the production was nicknamed "ID4" because Warner Bros. owned the rights to the title because of a film from 1983 which is also called Independence Day.
+At the time, the production was nicknamed "ID4" because Warner Bros. owned the rights to the title because of the identically titled 1983 film Independence Day.
 Devlin had hoped that if Fox executives noticed the addition in dailies, the impact of the new dialogue would help them to win the rights to the title.
 Pullman had stated in a 2020 interview that Fox had otherwise been aiming to use Doomsday for the film's release to match with other disaster films of the time, and Devlin and Emmerich had hoped the impact of this speech scene would help win Fox over to the Independence Day name.
 The right to use the title was eventually won two weeks later.